ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 ### NSX Edge and Distributed Logical Router (DLR)
 {: #vcsicp-arch-overview-solution-nsx-edge}

 NSX Edge Services Gateway (ESG) pairs are deployed.
 In all cases, one gateway pair is used for outbound traffic from automation components that reside on the private network.
 For vCenter Server and {{site.data.keyword.icpfull_notm}}, a second gateway, which is known as the icp–managed edge, is deployed and configured with an uplink to the public network and an interface that is assigned to the private network.
 Any required NSX component such as Distributed Logical Router (DLR), logical switches, and firewalls can be configured by the administrator.
-The [vCenter Server networking guide](/docs/services/vmwaresolutions/archiref/vcsnsxt?topic=vmware-solutions-vcsnsxt-intro) provides greater detail on the network design.
+The [vCenter Server networking guide](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsnsxt-intro) provides greater detail on the network design.

-The following table summarizes the {{site.data.keyword.icpfull_notm}} ESG / DLR specifications.
+The following table summarizes the {{site.data.keyword.icpfull_notm}} ESG specifications.

-Table 1. {{site.data.keyword.icpfull_notm}} ESG specifications

 | Attribute | Specification |
 |:--------- |:------------- |
 | Edge Service Gateway | Virtual appliance |
 | Edge size	Large | Number of vCPUs	2 |
 | Memory | 1-GB Disk<br>1000 GB on local datastore |
+{: caption="Table 1. {{site.data.keyword.icpfull_notm}} ESG specifications" caption-side="bottom"}

-Table 2. {{site.data.keyword.icpfull_notm}} DLR specifications
+The following table summarizes the {{site.data.keyword.icpfull_notm}} DLR specifications.

 | Attribute | Specification |
 |:--------- |:------------- |
 | Distributed Logical Router | Virtual appliance |
 | Edge size	Compact | Number of vCPUs	1 |
 | Memory	| 512-MB Disk<br>1000 GB on local datastore |
+{: caption="Table 2. {{site.data.keyword.icpfull_notm}} DLR specifications" caption-side="bottom"}

 ## IBM Cloud Private components
 {: #vcsicp-arch-overview-solution-icp-comp}